beklemm/NJ_Pulled_Over/README.md

 This code will interpret demographic data about who is getting pulled over in NJ.
 The aim of this project is to be a tool for individuals to understand potential basis that could effect them.
 # Input Data
 This repository utlises api codes from NJ State Open Data Portal, entitiled NJSP Traffic Stop Data.
 For easy completion of this code, it would be of value to collect api urls from 2010-2020
+# Expected Output Files
+There are several output files.
+The python files are get_data.py and demographic_pull_over.py.
+From the output of the demographic_pull_over file completion, there should be 5 .png files from the graphs.
+Finally, there is the Tablaue file, User_Input.twb.
 # Instructions
 ## A. get_data.py
 1. import pandas as pd